 For moist, flaky salmon that requires little more effort than preheating an oven, consider roasting.
 The method is foolproof, and the short cook time means that the kitchen won’t be hot for long.

-How to enjoy it: Rub farmed salmon with olive oil, season with salt and pepper, and place on a roasting pan at 400ºF until the fish is just cooked through, about 10 minutes, depending on thickness.
+How to enjoy it: Rub farmed salmon with olive oil, season with salt and pepper, and place on a roasting pan at 400°F until the fish is just cooked through, about 10 minutes, depending on thickness.
 Eat it right away or refrigerate for later.
 Flake warm or cold fish for a Niçoise-style salad with mixed greens, hard-cooked eggs, assorted boiled vegetables, olives, and a mustardy vinaigrette.

 This easy, inexpensive alternative to smoked salmon requires nothing but your fridge to pull off, and the results are downright luxurious.
 Using buttery farm-raised salmon results in an especially luscious texture.

 How to enjoy it: Dust a fillet in salt, a bit of sugar, and seasoning, such as powdered ginger or dill and white pepper.
 Wrap it in plastic, then place it in a dish and refrigerate for one day, turning occasionally.
 When it’s ready, rinse off the seasoning under cold water, pat dry with paper towels, slice thin, and there you have it: Silky homemade cured salmon, also known as gravlax, perfect for lunch or brunch.
-Serve as part of a bagel board or on a Danish-style open-faced sandwich, piled high on rye bread with sliced avocado, capers, and slivers of red onion, with a squeeze of lemon.

 This set-it-and-forget-it style of gentle underwater cooking may sound like it’s for professional chefs only.
 In fact, with some special equipment, it’s simple to pull off at home and will deliver consistent, perfectly cooked results every time.

 Poaching is a gentle way to prepare your salmon dish.
-Simmer the fish at 190ºF submerged in shallow water infused with aromatics, such as sliced scallion, lemon (or lime), and peppercorns, until it’s just cooked through, then refrigerate.
+Simmer the fish at 190°F submerged in shallow water infused with aromatics, such as sliced scallion, lemon (or lime), and peppercorns, until it’s just cooked through, then refrigerate.

 How to enjoy it: Poached salmon is excellent served cold, which makes it perfect as a nutritious, make-ahead option on a hot day.
 Plate a piece of poached farmed salmon with a fresh summer salsa or flavored hummus along with dressed salad greens for an easy lunch or dinner.